ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Leadership & activities </h2>
-I see leadership and scientific activities as opportunities to give back, strengthen the community, and help it grow by bringing people together.
+I see leadership and scientific activities as opportunities to give back, strengthen the community, and help it grow by bringing people together. <br>

 **Leadership** <br>
 * <b> President</b>, Indonesian student association in Osaka & Nara, 2016-2017 \